 How much does it cost to install a solar electric system?

-PV systems typically range in price from $5.00 – $8.00 per watt installed, depending on several factors including difficulty of installation. >Click here to contact an MSEIA member for information on solar for your home or business!
+PV systems typically range in price from $5.00 – $8.00 per watt installed, depending on several factors including difficulty of installation. >Click here to contact an MSSA member for information on solar for your home or business!

 What rebates or other incentives apply to me?

 A federal tax credit of 30% with no limit cap applies to all consumers and businesses.
 Pennsylvania has a rebate plan called the PA Sunshine Program that gives a per installed watt cash rebate – as more solar is installed Typically these two incentive programs will offset approximately 50% of the installed cost.
 NJ also has state incentives, but recent changes in government and budget deficits have eliminated the program.